-Inspection reports for the 2020 exemptions were distributed with the notification letters last July, with instructions that issues in the report must be addressed by April 30, 2021 to be eligible for the 2021 tax exemption.
-If you would like to confirm that all issues have been adequately addressed, please contact staff by April 1 to request an early re-inspection.
-If the 2021 inspection indicates unaddressed items from 2020, applicants may address the Historic Preservation Commission (HPC) at its meeting on May 18 at 6:00 p.m. in the City Council Chambers, when it will review all exemption applications and make its recommendation.
-Please contact Kerstin Harding at email@example.com if:
+Inspection reports for the 2023 exemptions were distributed with the notification letters in July, with instructions that issues in the report must be addressed by April 30 to be eligible for the 2024 tax exemption.
+Please contact Kerstin Harding at firstname.lastname@example.org if:

-- You have questions about the status of your 2020 maintenance report.
+- You have questions about the status of your 2022 inspection report.

 - Your project is extensive and you wish to propose a phased work plan for completion.